Quality and safeguards

 - WA from 1 July 2020.

-During transition to full Scheme, providers are required to comply with existing Commonwealth, State and Territory quality and safeguards standards and legislation, supported by Transitional Quality and Safeguarding Working Arrangements between the jurisdictions, the Commonwealth and NDIA which explain each party's roles and responsibilities.
+During transition to full Scheme, in states and territories where the NDIS COmmission is yet to begin operations, providers are required to comply with existing Commonwealth, State and Territory quality and safeguards standards and legislation, supported by Transitional Quality and Safeguarding Working Arrangements between the states and territories, the Commonwealth and NDIA which explain each party's roles and responsibilities.

 Guide to suitability

-The guide to suitability explains what providers need to do to meet the quality and safeguards requirements in each jurisdiction during transition:
+The Provider Registration Guide to Suitability explains what providers need to do to meet the quality and safeguards requirements in each state or territory prior to the NDIS Commission beginning in that location: